gr-grey/proto1/_posts/2023-04-05-huberman-elissa-epel.md

 #       - title: "seg1"
 #         url: /
 #       - title: "seg2"
-excerpt: "Stress response can offer just what we need in a crisis, but it comes with great cost."
+excerpt: "Stress response can offer just what we need in a crisis, but it comes with a great cost."
 tags:
   - life
   - huberman